Mechanising G\"odel-L\"ob provability logic in HOL Light: Modal completeness

-The proof-sketch is as follows: given a formula $A$, we proceed in a step-by-step construction by iterating over the subformulas $B$ of $A$ not contained in $X$.
-At each step, we append to the list $X$ the subformula $B$ -- if the resulting list is consistent -- or its negation $\neg B$ -- otherwise.
+The proof sketch is as follows: given a formula $\mathtt{p}$, we proceed in a step-by-step construction by iterating over the subformulas $\mathtt{q}$ of $\mathtt{p}$ not contained in \verb|X|.
+At each step, we append to the list $\texttt{X}$ the subformula $\mathtt{q}$ -- if the resulting list is consistent -- or its negation $\texttt{Not}\; \mathtt{q}$ -- otherwise.

-This way, we are in the pleasant condition of carrying out the construction by using the HOL Light device efficiently, and, at the same time, we do not have to worry about the non-compactness of $\mathbb{GL}$, since we are working with finite objects -- the type \texttt{list} -- from the very beginning.
+This way, we do not have to worry about the non-compactness of $\mathbb{GL}$ since we are working with finite objects -- the type \texttt{list} -- from the very beginning.

-Henceforth, we see that -- under the assumption that $A$ is not a $\mathbb{GL}$-lemma -- the set of possible worlds in \verb|STANDARD_FRAME| w.r.t.~$A$ is non-empty, as required by the definition of relational structures:
+Henceforth, we see that -- under the assumption that $\mathtt{p}$ is not a $\mathbb{GL}$-lemma -- the set of possible worlds in \verb|GL_STANDARD_FRAME| w.r.t.~$\mathtt{p}$ is non-empty, as required by the definition of relational structures:

-Next, we have to define an $R$ satisfying the condition \ref{2.} for a \verb|STANDARD_FRAME|; the following does the job:
+Next, we have to define an $\mathtt{R}$ satisfying the conditions \ref{2a.} and \ref{2b.} for a \verb|GL_STANDARD_FRAME|; the following does the job:

+Notice that the last two lines of this definition assure that the condition \ref{2a.} is satisfied, i.e., that we considering irreflexive transitive frames.
+Condition \ref{2b.} also needs to be satisfied: our \verb+ACCESSIBILITY_LEMMA+ assures that\footnote{Notice that we only need to prove the right-to-left direction of condition \ref{2b.}, since the converse is given by the second last requirement in the definition \verb+GL_STANDARD_FRAMES+.
+We can formally prove the former by reasoning within $\mathbb{GL}$, and using, in particular, the scheme $\mathsf{GL}$ and the derivability of $\Box p \rightarrow\Box p \wedge\Box\Box p$ (\verb+GL_dot_box+).}

-Such an accessibility relation, together with the set of the specific maximal consistent lists we are dealing with, defines a structure in \verb|ITF| with the required properties:
+Such a ``standard'' accessibility relation (together with the set of the specific maximal consistent lists we are dealing with) defines then a structure in \verb|ITF| with the required properties in order to satisfy the relation \lstinline+GL_STANDARD_FRAME+:

+Notice that we might easily modify the formal proofs of conditions \ref{1.}, \ref{2b.} and \ref{3.} when dealing with different axiomatic systems, e.g.~$\mathbb{K},\mathbb{K}4,\mathbb{T},\mathbb{S}4,\mathbb{B},\mathbb{S}5$, as it happens at the informal level in Boolos \cite{boolos1995logic}.
+In fact, for each of each systems, we would only have to modify the definition of the ``standard relation'' (in particular, the last two lines of our \verb+GL_STANDARD_REL+) and the parts of code in the proof of the accessibility lemma where we need to reason within the specific axiomatic calculus under investigation.
+For each of these additional logics, a semantic condition on standard frames (line 4 of the definition \verb+GL_STANDARD_FRAME+) would then been defined formalising what \cite[Ch.~5]{boolos1995logic} reports on the topic.

-\subsection{Truth Lemma and Completeness}
+\subsection{Truth lemma and completeness}